benwhalley/soak/README.md

 ### Sample outouts

-- [cfs1_simple.html](docs/samples/cfs1_simple.html) shows a thematic analysis of transcripts of 8 patients with ME/CFS or Long COVID.
+- [cfs1_simple.html](https://benwhalley.github.io/soak/samples/cfs1_simple.html) shows a thematic analysis of transcripts of 8 patients with ME/CFS or Long COVID.

-- [cfs2_pipeline.html](docs/samples/cfs2_simple.html)  shows the same analysis using a different LLM model, and in extended HTML format.
+- [cfs2_pipeline.html](https://benwhalley.github.io/soak/samples/cfs2_simple.html)  shows the same analysis using a different LLM model, and in extended HTML format.

-- [comparison.html](docs/samples/comparison.html) shows the comparison of these two analyses.
+- [comparison.html](https://benwhalley.github.io/soak/samples/comparison.html) shows the comparison of these two analyses.

-- [20251008_085446_5db6_pipeline.html](docs/samples/20251008_085446_5db6_pipeline.html) shows the result of a different pipeline extracting structured data from the transcripts.
+- [20251008_085446_5db6_pipeline.html](https://benwhalley.github.io/soak/samples/classifier/20251008_085446_5db6_pipeline.html) shows the result of a different pipeline extracting structured data from the transcripts (results are also available as json and csv).

 ### Example pipeline specifications

 - [soak/pipelines/zs.yaml](soak/pipelines/zs.yaml) is the Zero-shot pipeline used in the sample outputs above.

-- [classifier.yaml](soak/docs/samples/classifier/classifier.yaml) is the classifier pipeline used in the sample output above.
+- [classifier.yaml](docs/samples/classifier/classifier.yaml) is the classifier pipeline used in the sample output above.

 ## Quick Start